 Klondike Gold Rush National Historical Park (Shared with Washington)

 This park is operated by the National Park Service and is considered historical.
 Alaska shares it with another US state: Washington.
 The park aims to commemorate the Klondike Gold Rush during the late 1980s.
 There are four units belonging to this park – 3 of them were located in Alaska and the fourth one is in Seattle, Washington.
-The The Alaskan side of the park is probably most notable for the Skagway and Yukon Trail Route, as well as the White Pass Trail.
+The Alaskan side of the park is probably most notable for the Skagway and Yukon Trail Route, as well as the White Pass Trail.
 It is more than just a national park but also a national historic park.

 Located north of the Arctic Circle, this park was recognized as a United States National Park in 1980.
-It is notable for the Great Kobuk Sand Dunes and being an important migration route for the caribous.
-The park offers a wide range of activities for its visitors including hiking, backpacking, backcountry camping, dog sledding and skiing.
+It is notable for the Great Kobuk Sand Dunes and is an important migration route for the caribous.
+The park offers a wide range of activities for its visitors including hiking, backpacking, backcountry camping, dog sledding, and skiing.
 However, there are no designated trail routes within the park.
-Despite of that, it is one of the least visited national parks in the United States.
+Despite that, it is one of the least visited national parks in the United States.
 The reason for this is because there are no roads that lead to the park; most visitors get here via chartered air taxi.

 Lake Clark National Park & Preserve is more than just one of the national park service sites in Alaska.
 It was also named a national monument in 1978.
 There are several streams and lakes that are comprised within the park, which are considered important as they flow through Bristol Bay salmon fishery and Lake Clark.
 The park is located about 100 miles from Anchorage, Alaska.
 The most unique feature about the park is that it offers a wide range of natural features that are not found together in many other national parks in the US.
 For example, it has three mountain ranges, coastline with a rainforest, glaciers and glacial lakes, volcanoes, salmon-bearing rivers, and a plateau with alpine tundra.
 The breeding of the salmon within the park is crucial to the local economy and the ecosystem within the park.